gearglow/ReptiliaWithATwist/The List.md

 "Huh?"
 Luna said.

 "The Potters have Basque roots," Elysia explained.
 "Over the summer I went through the Potter vaults, and found a bunch of old grimoires in Aquitanian.
 One of them had a bunch of spells to help with runes and sigils and such.
 Apparently the Potters were known for warding and enchanting at one point.
 Soul magic too, it turns out, because of golem-crafting, though those spells aren't all that useful most of the time.
-Anyway, _kendu akatsa_ got translated to modern Basque, and means roughly 'remove the blemish.'
+Anyway, _kendu akatsa_ got translated to modern Euskara, and means roughly 'remove the blemish.'
 It's used for un-etching."

 Luna made puppy-eyes.
 "Ooh!
 Can you teach me?
 Pretty _pretty_ please?"